sumanth2002629/Bacteriophage-Research/README.md

 # Data
-The data used for the work is available at [a link](https://drive.google.com/drive/folders/1XLgpgSP6CIS8XshQqqI1Z2C2Db07Lx3T?usp=sharing).
+The data used for the work is available [here](https://drive.google.com/drive/folders/1XLgpgSP6CIS8XshQqqI1Z2C2Db07Lx3T?usp=sharing).
 After downloading the data, the appropriate data path should be given in **do_prediction** and **do_training** functions in every notebook.

 # Structure